voidKandy/VKoffer/README.md

 #### Ensure your openai key is in the project
-Create a `.env` file and define you api key as `OPEN_AI_API_KEY`
+Create a `.env` file and define you api key as `OPEN_AI_API_KEY` If you want to be able to vector embed your repo's you'll need a supabase URL and Key

+#### Embedding your repo
+Just run `vkoffer walk <path/to/repo>` to embed any repo on your local computer

 ## Language interface
 To open the language interface run `vkoffer lui`

 run terminal commands from the lui by prepending anything with `!`

+Ask questions about the currently Vector Embedded repo by prepending with `~`

 ## Adding password data and interacting with passwords
 If you use google chrome, export a Passwords.csv file to use any passwords chrome has already stored for you.